bian-hengwei/Random-Notes/2021-2022_Semester_1_Notes/CZ4153/Blockchain Quiz 2 Review Notes Short.md

 -   Idea:
     -   Use zk-SNARK to provide validity proof of new state root
     -   Use layer 1 for data availability by posting all tx data on-chain
--   Steps (transfer):
-    -   tx msg + sig
-    -   apply tx and calculate new state root
-    -   new rollup block
-    -   generate validity proof + commit
--   Steps (deposit):
-    -   deposit to rollup contract
-    -   append tx to inbox
-    -   calculate new state root
-    -   new rollup block
-    -   generate validity proof + commit
--   Steps (withdraw):
-    -   withdraw from rollup contract by providing a merkle proof of balance in the state tree
-    -   verify the merkle proof and immediately refund
-    -   append tx to inbox
-    -   calculate new state root
-    -   new rollup block
-    -   generate validity proof + commit
 -   Pros:
     -   State validity ensured by validty proof, prevents corruption and stealing
     -   Data availability bypassed by posting all data on-chain